 Admitted Transfer Students

 To join the Bobcat family, admitted transfer students have important next steps to take.
-First, read all of the information about each of the steps to prepare for a successful start this fall.
-Then, print the checklist below and check off steps as you complete them by the due dates.
+You are encouraged to read all of the information about each of the steps to prepare for a successful start at OHIO.

 |Activate your OHIO ID||Upon applying|